pawanraocse/aws-infra/copilot-index.md

 - All related unit and integration tests refactored and passing for key-value flow.

 **Status:** Fully implemented and validated as of 2025-10-05

+## Code Quality Enforcement (as of 2025-10-05)
+- **JaCoCo**: Generates code coverage reports for all backend modules.
+Run `mvn clean verify` to produce coverage reports (see `target/site/jacoco/index.html`).
+- **SpotBugs**: Static analysis for bug detection.
+Run `mvn spotbugs:check` to enforce.
+- **Checkstyle**: Enforces code style using `checkstyle.xml`.
+Run `mvn checkstyle:check` to validate.
+- All plugins are managed in the root pom.xml and inherited by all microservices.

+### How to Use
+- For coverage: `mvn clean verify`
+- For static analysis: `mvn spotbugs:check`
+- For style: `mvn checkstyle:check`
+- All builds will fail if code quality thresholds are not met.

+## Maven Structure & Dependency Management
+- All shared dependency versions and build plugins are managed in the root pom.xml.
+- Microservice pom.xml files (auth-service, backend-service) only declare service-specific dependencies.
+- Test dependencies and plugin management are inherited from the root.
+- Profiles (`dev`, `test`, `prod`) are defined in the root for environment-specific builds.
+- Code quality plugins (JaCoCo, SpotBugs, Checkstyle) are enforced for all modules.